[Reading Eggs Feature Focus] Placement Tests & Individualized Lessons

 Before the first lesson is ever launched, students are presented with a placement test in Reading Eggs and Reading Eggspress.
 They can opt to bypass the test and begin at lesson 1 in Reading Eggs, Reading Eggspress, or Fast Phonics, or take the placement test and advance to a lesson that is more instructionally in tune with their current learning abilities.

-When students take the placement test they will be presented with a series of questions that incrementally get harder as the test goes on.
-Each set of five questions is aligned to the skills covered in each successive map of the program.
+During the placement test in Reading Eggs and Reading Eggspress, students are presented with a series of questions that increase in difficulty as the test goes on.
+Every set of five questions is aligned to the skills covered in each successive map of the program.
 When a student misses three questions, the test will end, and students will be placed on the correct map to begin working.

 Manually override a placement

 Did those little hands get click happy when taking their placement test?
 We recognize that this is bound to happen, so Reading Eggs includes a simple feature to help you adjust your students’ placements in the program.
 If you notice that students are getting bored and seem unchallenged or, conversely, seem frustrated by their current material and need remediation, they’re probably working at the wrong level—and this feature will also help get them back on track.

 When logged in as a teacher, you can manually override students’ current lesson placement (or Peak placement for Fast Phonics).
 Navigate to the Management area from your left navigation, then select Manage Progress.
 From there, you can select one student or multiple students and then Edit Progress.
 A friendly guide helps indicate which lessons align to specific grade levels.